isomerpages/mpa-seathedifference/_for-students/Internships @ MPA/Computing and Analytics.md

 ---
 Digitalisation is the future for the maritime industry.
 Be ready to unlock your fullest potential with the immersive internship experience here at MPA.

-Check out our current available internships placements below:
+Check out our current available internship placements below:

 | Division | Recommended field of study or skillset | Scope of work |
 | -------- | -------- | -------- |